DanteLore/dantelore/content/posts/behaviour-driven-spark.md

 But for those of us who got past Hello World some time ago and are now using Spark as the basis of large and important projects there's also the chance to do things *right*.
 In fact, since Spark is based on a proper language (Scala, not R or python please!) it's a great chance to bring some well established best practices into a world where uncontrolled script hackers have held sway for too long!

-Check out the source for this article on my GitHub: [https://github.com/DanteLore/bdd-spark](https://github.com/DanteLore/bdd-spark)
+Check out the source for this article on my GitHub: <a href="https://github.com/DanteLore/bdd-spark">https://github.com/DanteLore/bdd-spark</a>

 <img src="http://logicalgenetics.com/wp-content/uploads/2016/08/cucumber-300x98.jpg"/>